Concrete Happenings: Fall 2016 – Spring 2017

 Don't just look at art.
 Grapple with it.

-The Logan Center for the Arts, Neubauer Collegium, Smart Museum of Art, and Special Collections—all free and within walking distance from the Concrete Traffic sculpture site—will delve into the stories behind Concrete Traffic through a series of exhibitions.
+The Logan Center for the Arts, Neubauer Collegium, Smart Museum of Art, and Special Collections—all free and within walking distance from the Concrete Traffic sculpture site—delved into the stories behind Concrete Traffic through a series of exhibitions.

 Vostell Concrete, 1969–1973